cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ConflictDetectionState.md

 # ConflictDetectionState

-Indicates whether there have been changes made to the device's configuration outside of CDO.
+Indicates whether there have been changes made to the device's configuration outside of SCC.

 ## Properties